synthetik-technologies/blastfoam/validation/blastFoam/KingeryBulmash/KingeryBulmash_wedge/README.md

 During/after running the simulation, probe outputs are available in the postProcessing directory.

-The simulation took approximately 2 hrs to run on a four core desktop with a refinement level of 4.
+The simulation took approximately 5 min to run on a four core desktop with a refinement level of 4.

 Reference solution and plots from this run are in the "validation/referencePlots" directory.
 Plots will be automatically created using the postProcess and createGraphs utilities for subsequent runs.